devopsgroup-io/vagrant-digitalocean/README.md

-# Vagrant Digitalocean
+# Vagrant Digital Ocean

 `vagrant-digitalocean` is a provider plugin for Vagrant that allows the management of [Digital Ocean](https://www.digitalocean.com/) droplets (instances).

 ## Status

 As of this writing the provider implementation is geared entirely toward a development workflow.
-That is, Digital Ocean droplets are meant to be used ss a replacement for VirtualBox in a server developers workflow.
+That is, Digital Ocean droplets are meant to be used as a replacement for VirtualBox in a server developers workflow.

 ## Tested Guests/Hosts

-So far testing has been performed on an Ubuntu 12.04 host with the assumption of a debian based guest.
-Currently the main limitation is the preperation of a vanilla droplet for NFS (which requires distro specific package installs/setup).
-It should be extremely simple to extend the guest support to accomodate other distributions.
+So far testing has been performed on an Ubuntu 12.04 host with the assumption of a Debian based guest.
+Currently the main limitation is the preparation of a vanilla droplet for NFS (which requires distro specific package installs/setup).
+It should be extremely simple to extend the guest support to accommodate other distributions.

 ## Installation